elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The President announced that we were to have this afternoon a visit from Miss Julia Marlowe; -- also that Mr. Ford had sent to the Club some fine photographs of Miss Marlowe, taken in her different dramatic characters.

 The President then requested the new members present to come forward, and be presented to the Club.
-Miss Cenas, Mrs. [Florence McIntyre] Tyson and Miss [Lucy] Cousins complied with this request.
+Miss Cenas, Mrs. [Florence McIntyre] Tyson and Miss [Lucy] Comins complied with this request.

 The President then read the Club’s Certificate of the Membership.
 She said that some persons had objected to its statements with regard to our aims and efforts as a Club,--thinking them entirely too serious.
 But, as we had only two hours to be together in each week, we did not know how to do better than to be helpful to each other.

-The President then announced that this meeting was to be under the direction of Miss [Sarah Holland] Adams, the chairman of the Committee on Art.
+The President then announced that this meeting was to be under the direction of Miss [Elizabeth] Adams, the chairman of the Committee on Art.

 The first Article on the Programme was by Miss [Annie C.] Volck, and was called “Chips from Blocks, Old and New.”
 Miss Volck told